-Mr. Turner has a wealth of experience working with families in the high school search process.
+Mr. Gregg has a wealth of experience working with families in the high school search process.
 He is responsible for ensuring that the process is clear to students and their families, as well as addressing any concerns or issues along the way.
-In addition, Mr. Turner is available for individual consultations about a student's process.
+In addition, both Mr. Gregg and Mrs. Stargell are available for individual consultations